-It's pretty much impossible to predict the moves of the stock market, but amidst the unpredictability, the benefits of investing in stocks remain unchanged.
-What has changed—or needs to change—is the investing public’s perception of the stock market and its associated risks.
+It's impossible to predict the stock market's movement, but amidst the unpredictability, the benefits of investing in stocks remain unchanged.
+What has changed—or needs to change—is the public’s perception of the stock market and its associated risks.

-You can usually earn a higher rate of interest on CDs than savings accounts—and you might even be able to keep up with or slightly surpass the historical inflation rate.
+You can usually earn a higher rate of interest on CDs than savings accounts—and you might even be able to keep up with or slightly surpass the target inflation rate.
 But your money is tied up for the term of the CD, which may range from 30 days to 10 years.

 Grow Your Wealth

-Consider that the stock market has averaged a 10 percent annual return on investments since 1926, as measured by the S&P 500.
-This is in spite of the stock market's volatility, its tendency to change rapidly, which from time to time culminates in a historic crash characterized by a sudden double-digit decline in value.
+Consider that the stock market has averaged a 10% annual return on investments, as measured by the S&P 500.
+This is despite the stock market's volatility and its tendency to change rapidly, which from time to time culminates in a historic crash characterized by a sudden double-digit decline in value.

 Diversify Your Investments

-Diversifying your investments by including some stocks, along with your bonds (and other fixed-income securities), CDs, and savings or money market accounts, can help protect you from the inherent volatility of the financial markets.
-Oftentimes, when the stock market is down, the bond market is up and vice versa.
-What this boils down to is that you can better control volatility where you're concerned by spreading your money around; in other words, don't put all your money in only one type of investment.
+Diversify your investments by including some stocks, along with your bonds (and other fixed-income securities).
+CDs and savings or money market accounts can help protect you from the financial markets' inherent volatility.
+Often, when the stock market is down, the bond market is up and vice versa.
+This boils down to an ability to better control volatility (otherwise known as risk) by strategically placing money in investments and bonds.

 The Market Isn’t Out to Get You

-The stock market is clueless where you and your plans are concerned.
+The stock market is clueless regarding you and your plans.
 It doesn’t have any agenda, and it couldn't care less about yours.
 Despite what you may have gleaned from late-night infomercials or unsolicited emails, there are no magic formulas for investing success.

-You Don't Have to Be a Brainiac
+You Don't Have to Be a Genius